Paul D. Wilke

 Regimes born out of defeat often struggle with legitimacy.
-Weimar Germany was one such example most people are familiar with.
-Another was the French government at Vichy that came about after France's shocking defeat to Germany in June of 1940.
+Weimar Germany is one such example most people are familiar with.
+Another was the French government at Vichy which came about after France's shocking defeat to Germany in June of 1940.
 By the time the armistice was signed on 22 June, Germany had occupied two-thirds of France.
 Two weeks later, on 9 July, France's parliament voted 569-80 to dissolve the discredited Third Republic and make Field Marshal Philippe Pétain the head of state with almost dictatorial powers (Jackson DY 132-133).
-What he governed was a small, quasi-autonomous region in southern France headquartered at the spa-town of Vichy.
+He governed a small, quasi-autonomous region in southern France headquartered at the spa town of Vichy.
 For the next few years, this sad remnant was France.
 After the war, Vichy's vassal status to the Third Reich made it a hated symbol of French humiliation and defeat.

-After all, the French debacle on the battlefield in 1940 contrasted sharply to its dogged defense against Germany in World War I. Many don't remember, or don't want to remember, that most of the French population accepted defeat and even welcomed the right-wing authoritarian government set up by Marshal Pétain in the aftermath.
+After all, the French debacle on the battlefield in 1940 contrasted sharply with its dogged defense against Germany in World War I. Many don't remember, or don't want to remember, that much of the French population, including most members of the armed forces, accepted defeat and even welcomed the right-wing authoritarian government set up by Marshal Pétain in the aftermath.
 That is largely forgotten.
-What is remembered is the France of 1944 that welcomed Allied armies back onto French soil.
+People instead remember the France of 1944 that welcomed Allied armies back onto French soil.

 It was not always so, however.
-Before Charles de Gaulle became the symbol of universal French resistance to Nazi tyranny, he was a marginal exile totally dependent on his British hosts for material support.
-In contrast, Marshal Pétain briefly became the respected symbol of France after its defeat in 1940, though these were years stained by collaboration, national apathy, and virulent anti-Semitism.
-Yet, he was also seen as a steady hand, someone who could guide France through its darkest days.
+Before Charles de Gaulle became the symbol of universal French resistance to Nazi tyranny, he was a marginal exile dependent on his British hosts for material support.
+In contrast, Marshal Pétain briefly became the respected symbol of France after its defeat in 1940, though these were years stained by collaboration, national apathy, and a virulent strain of antisemitism that sent tens of thousands of Jews to the death camps out east.
+However, at the time, he was seen as the only person with the credibility to guide France through its darkest days.
 But history was written by his victorious enemies.
-After the war, he became a symbol of national shame and disgrace, a reputation that endures to this day.
+After the war, he was France's symbol of national shame and disgrace, a reputation that still endures.

 How should we view Pétain in the context of his times?
 Was he the traitorous villain that history has turned him into?
 Or is the reality a bit more complicated than that?